 Are there different types of democratic efficiency in different types of technology?
-Is a system of tomorrow's picture telephones more democratically efficient than yesterday's acoustic modem typewriters?
+Is a system of picture telephones more democratically efficient than yesterday's acoustic modern typewriters?
+Or is the contrary the fact?
 The question can probably be reduced to the same question as we touched upon above: how efficient are different types of technology in group contact and responsiveness?

 Democratic participation needs possibilities to express opinions.
 Is a picture telephone efficient in this?
 Over the years there have been numerous attempts to introduce picture telephones to large groups of people, but all have failed so far.

-There seems to be no large scale need for such a technology, at least at present.
+There seems to be no large scale need for a technology such as picture telephony, at least at present.
 Are these types of technology good for participation?
-Judging from television, the moving picture medium is better suited to express feelings than facts, at least in today's organization.
+Judging from television, the moving picture medium is better suited to express feelings than facts, at least in today's form of organization.
 And at least factual democracy needs facts as carriers of opinions, to be able to be manipulated, debated and put before common decision making.
-It is more difficult to take a common decision on desired types of faces or dancing steps than it is to decide about day care financing.
+It is more difficult to take a common decision on desired types of faces or dancing steps than it is to decide about where to build the public garage or how to arrange local day care financing.

 And interactive television?
-Although this is not more than an enlarged picture telephone, it is possible that such a medium perhaps better can combine the virtues of the written or spoken word with the emotional expression of a more or less democratic citizen group.
-Will such a medium arrive on the market?
+Although this is not more than an enlarged picture telephone, is it possible that such a medium better can combine the virtues of the written or spoken word with the emotional expression of a local citizen group?
+And when, if at all, will such a medium arrive on the market?
 We don't know, at present there is a tendency away from this, practical trials stress narrowband technology instead of broadband systems.
 But we shall see.

 Naturally we should not exclude the risk that online support might be allocated to also purely emotional forms of "democratic" environments.
-Put in the hand of Vladimir Zhirinowsky, an pure and straight-forward interactive TV system reaching millions would be an almost certain distaster.
-But this is something that is understood by many nowadays.
-There exists an understanding for the need for democratic filters in the increasingly responsive systems.
+Put in the hand of Vladimir Zhirinowsky, a pure and straight-forward interactive TV system reaching millions would be an almost certain distaster.
+But this is understood by many nowadays.
+There exists an at least theoretical need for what we might call "democratic filters" in the increasingly responsive systems.
 We can build filters that make it difficult or impossible to reach emotional and fast decisions online.
 As a matter of fact, it is probably easier to build efficient computerized democratic filters than it is to implement such filters in everyday real physical life.
+In real life we have chosen the representative democratic system to guarantee the filtering function, that time for second thought is being provided.
+But in information society?
+How shall this time span be guaranteed?

 The online democracy is a potential, a possibility to support both more active citizens than today with expression forms, and to make critical awareness an everyday concern.
 True and perfect democracy reaches the people, the thousand non-experts, and gives them expression chances, a new type of pencil and paper.
-But it will need much effort to create democratic support systems that realize this.
+But it will need much effort to create democratic support systems that implement this.